You want smart political talk without the meltdowns?

 New home construction will come to a screeching halt, followed by sale of existing homes.

-That's gonna stop too.
+That's going to stop too.

-So that's gonna come to a halt, and it's gonna have an impact on the construction industry, the real estate industry, and then it has a ripple effect that impacts the the restaurant business that you know discretionary spending just you know, stops for a lot of people.
+So that's going to come to a halt, and it's going to have an impact on the construction industry, the real estate industry, and then it has a ripple effect that impacts the restaurant business.

-They can't afford it instead of going to the deli every day and maybe buying your sandwich there or going to a local salad shop or whatever you like to eat for lunch.
+Instead of going to the deli every day and maybe buying your sandwich there or going to a local salad shop or whatever you like to eat for lunch, that's going to stop too because you'll rather bring your own lunch pail back to work.

 Most people are not used to living this way, but that's where we are now.